 In response to the increased sophistication and devastating consequences of cyber attacks, businesses have gradually transitioned their cybersecurity strategy away from on-premise security solutions and Managed Security Service Providers (MSSPs) to the Security-as-a-Service (SECaaS) model.
 With SECaaS, a third-party cloud provider assumes the responsibility for the development and maintenance of a business’ cyber-security strategy.
 In 2015, the worldwide market for SECaaS was at $3.12 billion.
 This market size is projected to reach $8.52 billion by 2020, at a Compound Annual Growth Rate (CAGR) of 22.2%.

-Before making the jump over to the SECaaS cyber-security model, your IT Ops team needs to do their due diligence and consider a number of factors.
+Before making the jump over to the SECaaS cyber-security model, it is essential for your IT Ops team to do their due diligence and take a number of factors into consideration.
 A lack of due diligence may lead to implementation failure and may put your business’ network at risk of compromise.
+Discussed below are seven factors that have to be taken into consideration before transitioning to the SECaaS cyber-security model.

 1. Expertise